Ways To Give

 Have you ever considered making a gift of appreciated stock or a planned gift to the Monhegan Museum?
 It may be better for you than making a gift of cash.
 To learn more about this, you may want to talk with your CPA and investment advisor.
 We are also more than happy to connect you with the museum’s financial advisor, Cribstone Capital Management in Brunswick.
 Maine.

-Please email Jenn Pye – email@example.com, our Chief Curator, and one of the Museum’s Officers will be in touch with you to provide additional information.
+Please email Jenn Pye, Director at – email@example.com, and one of the Museum’s Officers will be in touch with you to provide additional information.

 CONSIDER SUPPORTING US